epinio/epinio/docs/developer/howtos/development.md

 running cluster.

-Another thing `epinio install` does after deploying all components is the creation and targeting of a standard organization, `workspace`.
+Another thing `epinio install` does after deploying all components is the creation and targeting of a standard namespace, `workspace`.

 With the failing server component these actions will fail, making the installation fail.
-Using the option `--skip-default-org` instructs the command to forego these actions.
+Using the option `--skip-default-namespace` instructs the command to forego these actions.
 Which in turn makes it necessary to run them manually to reach the standard state of a cluster.
 These are the last two commands in the above script.